Service design sprint: Applications

 A Service Design Sprint differs from a traditional Design Sprint due to its service dominant logic inclination.
+It provides a more holistic approach by breaking the challenge down in an ecosystemic way and placing a stronger focus on rapid ethnographic research rounds.

-Since its inception, the approach has being used by startup accelerators, educational institutions like the university of Lapland in Finland, MIT, and fortune 500 companies in many different sectors.
+Since its inception, the approach has been used by startups, tech companies, taught on educational institutions like the university of Lapland in Finland, MIT, and in consultancy practices by design firms.

 Structure

 The Minimum Valuable Service model is divided into four phases each containing a set of tools.